 Luxury: If you're looking for a truly upscale and distinctive place to stay, you'll find the creme de la creme in groups like the Leading Hotels of the World, the Five Star Alliance and Boutique Hotels & Resorts International.

 Loyalty Programs and Frequent Flier Miles: If you travel a lot or if you're a member of a frequent flier program, it may be worth your while to join a hotel loyalty program.
 Not only can you earn points toward a future hotel stay, but you may also be able to accumulate airline miles if your hotel is partnered with your frequent flier program.
 Check your hotel or airline Web site to see a list of qualifying partners.
 Many programs also allow you to redeem points for other purchases, such as cruises, car rentals and entertainment.
-For more information, see Seven Smart Reasons to Join a Hotel Rewards Program.
+For more information, see Seven Smart Reasons to Join a Hotel Rewards Program and Smart Tactics to Get More from Your Hotel Points.

 Eco-Friendliness: Travelers who are looking to minimize their environmental impact can search for green hotels through a number of organizations, including Green Globe and the Green Hotels Association.
 You can find a comprehensive list in our Go Green Travel Center.